seikosantana/ProcessManager/README.md

 Also, relying fully on .NET for this purposes, at some point, is not really a good idea.
 Getting file location using .NET Framework would oftenly get us 'Access Denied'.
 Using services and Windows' DLLs will work for this.

 I myself prefer using PRM instead of taskkill, tasklist, and Windows Task Manger.
 It's reliable and easy to use anyway.
+I am looking forward to port prm to Linux (Ubuntu), at least with its basic functionalities.
-I hope this project can give good examples, showing how to manage (start, terminate) processes on your own application.
+I hope this project can give good examples, showing how to manage (start, terminate) processes from your own application.